Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/wiring-up-communication/index.md

 </script>
 ```

 The frontend should now be able to communicate with the backend.
-By adding a
+Let's add a
-few well-placed `console.log()` calls to `Controls.onHomePressed()` we can see
+few well-placed `console.log()` calls to `Controls.onHomePressed()` to make this
-the
+easier to see.

 ```vue
 // frontend/src/components/Controls.vue